ibm-cloud-docs/openshift/openshift_vpc_firewall.md

   {: pre}

 3. Allow access for the Calico policies via the master URL IP address and the etcd port.

+### Allow access to the OpenShift image registry in a firewall
+{: #openshift-registry}

+If you [set up a secure external route for the internal image registry](/docs/openshift?topic=openshift-registry#route_internal_registry), or to [access an {{site.data.keyword.cos_full_notm}} bucket that backs up your internal image registry in a VPC cluster](/docs/openshift?topic=openshift-registry#cos_image_registry), you must allow access for the internal registry and {{site.data.keyword.cos_full_notm}} endpoints in your corporate firewall.
+{:shortdesc}

+1. If you create an external route for the internal OpenShift image registry, allow access to the `*.containers.appdomain.cloud` domain so that you can access the `image-registry-openshift-image-registry.<cluster_name>-<ID_string>.<region>.containers.appdomain.cloud` route from your corporate network.

+2. VPC clusters: If you must access an {{site.data.keyword.cos_full_notm}} bucket that backs up the internal OpenShift image registry, or if you must otherwise access {{site.data.keyword.cos_full_notm}} from your corporate network, allow access to the `*.cloud-object-storage.appdomain.cloud` domain.

 <br />